 Permissive parents are concerned about their children’s needs.

 Permissive, indulgent parents almost never say no to their children’s requests.
 Toys or food may also be used as bribes to encourage their children to behave.

 Parents who are helpful

 Permissive parents are too lenient and permissive.
 They despise having power and authority over their children.
-They do not supervise or direct their children’s behaviour.
-They follow relatively few norms and have very low standards of behaviour.
+They do not supervise or direct their children’s behavior.
+They follow relatively few norms and have very low standards of behavior.
 There are regulations, but they are not regularly followed.